2 English Teaching Assistant Award

 Grant Length: 9 months.

-All grantees are required to attend a pre-departure orientation in June or July as a condition of their grant, as well as the in-country orientation in the fall 2023, soon upon their arrival in country.
+All grantees are required to attend a pre-departure orientation in June or July as a condition of their grant.
+The event is organized by IIE, virtual or in-person.
+An in-country orientation in the fall 2024, soon upon arrival in country, is also required.

 Well-rounded, articulate candidates at all degree levels with an interest in international education and the initiative to teach conversational English at university level will be accepted.
 Undergraduate degrees in the humanities and social sciences, with a focus on English, American Studies, or Education, are preferred.
 Successful candidates will not just be teaching English, but explaining the U.S. to local citizens who have little contextual understanding of America.
 Previous teaching experience is not required, but is highly desired.
 Successful candidates must be articulate, fluent English speakers.